yulo-dev/CS-Notes/Leetcode/patterns/tree_depth_first_search/0235_lowest_common_ancestor_of_a_binary_search_tree.md

 **Mathematical Guarantee:** Since BST maintains the property that left < root < right, the first node encountered where p and q fall on different sides (or one equals the node) is mathematically guaranteed to be their lowest common ancestor.

-**Note:** Solution 2 (BST Three-Way Decision) is the most recommended approach for interviews due to its optimal BST-specific performance, intuitive decision logic, and clean three-case structure.
-This solution perfectly demonstrates understanding of how to leverage data structure properties for algorithmic optimization.
-The three-way decision pattern (both left, both right, divergence) is natural and easy to explain during interviews.
+**Note:** Solution 2 (Iterative BST) is the most recommended approach due to its optimal space complexity O(1), intuitive three-way decision logic, and elimination of recursion overhead.
+This solution perfectly demonstrates understanding of how to leverage BST properties while writing space-efficient code.
+The iterative approach is particularly valuable for BST problems where the path from root to target is predictable, making recursion unnecessary.